Rust (programming language): Memory management

 Rust does not use garbage collection.
 Memory and other resources are instead managed through the "resource acquisition is initialization" convention, with optional reference counting.
 Rust provides deterministic management of resources, with very low overhead.
 Values are allocated on the stack by default, and all dynamic allocations must be explicit.

 The built-in reference types using the & symbol do not involve run-time reference counting.
-The safety and validity of the underlying pointers is verified at compile time, preventing dangling pointers and other forms of undefined behavior.
+The safety and validity of the underlying pointers are verified at compile time, preventing dangling pointers and other forms of undefined behavior.
 Rust's type system separates shared, immutable references of the form &T from unique, mutable references of the form &mut T. A mutable reference can be coerced to an immutable reference, but not vice versa.

 Unsafe

 Rust's memory safety checks (See #Safety) may be circumvented through the use of blocks.
 This allows programmers to dereference arbitrary raw pointers, call external code, or perform other low-level functionality not allowed by safe Rust.
 Some low-level functionality enabled in this way includes volatile memory access, architecture-specific intrinsics, type punning, and inline assembly.

-Unsafe code is sometimes needed to implement complex data structures.
+Unsafe code is needed, for example, in the implementation of data structures.
 A frequently cited example is that it is difficult or impossible to implement doubly linked lists in safe Rust.

 Programmers using unsafe Rust are considered responsible for upholding Rust's memory and type safety requirements, for example, that no two mutable references exist pointing to the same location.
-If programmers write code which violates these requirements, this results in undefined behavior.
-The Rust documentation includes a list of behavior considered undefined, including accessing dangling or misaligned pointers, or breaking the aliasing rules for references.
+If programmers write code that violates these requirements, this results in undefined behavior.
+The Rust documentation includes a list of behaviors considered undefined, including accessing dangling or misaligned pointers, or breaking the aliasing rules for references.

 Macros

-Macros allow generation and transformation of Rust code to reduce repetition.
+Macros allow the generation and transformation of Rust code to reduce repetition.
 Macros come in two forms, with declarative macros defined through macro_rules!, and procedural macros, which are defined in separate crates.